auster80/Budgeting-App/README.md

 3. (Optional) Persist the variable in your shell profile (e.g. `$PROFILE`, `~/.bashrc`, or `~/.zshrc`) so future sessions pick it up.

 If the key is not configured, the app falls back to a local heuristic classifier and the AI log explains how classifications were produced.

+### Feedback capture and instant learning

+The classifier now stores every user decision in a lightweight SQLite database (`budget_feedback.sqlite3`).

+- Each time you accept or overwrite a suggestion the app records the transaction details, the suggested category, the final category, and whether the suggestion was accepted.
+- The app also writes an embedding for the transaction using `text-embedding-3-small` so that similar transactions can be recalled immediately the next time you classify a statement.
+- These embeddings are used as few-shot examples in future prompts.
+Overridden suggestions (“hard negatives”) are prioritised so the model quickly learns recurring corrections.

+The database lives alongside your budget JSON file by default.
+Delete `budget_feedback.sqlite3` if you need to reset the stored history.
+Ensure the working directory is writable so the app can persist feedback and vectors.

 ## Next Steps